 Hiking in Sedona to Find the Vortex

-If you love getting out in nature, it’s a fun assignment to hike a bunch of trails looking for the vortex.
+If you love getting out in nature, it’s a fun assignment to do a bunch of Sedona Vortex Hikes.
 If you are not a hiker, some of these are easily accessed with a short walk from the road.

-Devil’s Bridge, is not a vortex site but it does have a really cool rock bridge.
+Devil’s Bridge Trail is not a Sedona vortex hike, but it does have a really cool rock bridge, making it highly popular.
 The vortex hunting was on hold until we could experience Devil’s Bridge.

-Devil’s Bridge Hike
+Sedona Devil’s Bridge Hike

 Devil’s Bridge Trail is a 4.2 mile out and back hike.
 The beginning of the hike starts along a red dirt road.
 The cool, crisp air and beautiful vistas just made us feel great.
 From the base of the trail you head up a moderate incline up with a few spots of rock climbing.

 - It’s very popular.
 Go as early as you can.
 We went at sunrise around 7am and it was perfect.
 As we were headed back down there were more people but it still was decent.